Boron nitride: Hexagonal BN

 Hexagonal BN is used in xerographic process and laser printers as a charge leakage barrier layer of the photo drum.
 In the automotive industry, h-BN mixed with a binder (boron oxide) is used for sealing oxygen sensors, which provide feedback for adjusting fuel flow.
 The binder utilizes the unique temperature stability and insulating properties of h-BN.

 Parts can be made by hot pressing from four commercial grades of h-BN.
 Grade HBN contains a boron oxide binder; it is usable up to 550–850 °C in oxidizing atmosphere and up to 1600 °C in vacuum, but due to the boron oxide content is sensitive to water.
 Grade HBR uses a calcium borate binder and is usable at 1600 °C. Grades HBC and HBT contain no binder and can be used up to 3000 °C.

 Boron nitride nanosheets (h-BN) can be deposited by catalytic decomposition of borazine at a temperature ~1100 °C in a chemical vapor deposition setup, over areas up to about 10 cm2.
 Owing to their hexagonal atomic structure, small lattice mismatch with graphene (~2%), and high uniformity they are used as substrates for graphene-based devices.
 BN nanosheets are also excellent proton conductors.
 Their high proton transport rate, combined with the high electrical resistance, may lead to applications in fuel cells and water electrolysis.

 h-BN has been used since the mid-2000s as a bullet and bore lubricant in precision target rifle applications as an alternative to molybdenum disulfide coating, commonly referred to as "moly".
-It is claimed to increase effective barrel life, increase intervals between bore cleaning, and decrease the deviation in point of impact between clean bore first shots and subsequent shots.
+It is claimed to increase effective barrel life, increase intervals between bore cleaning and decrease the deviation in point of impact between clean bore first shots and subsequent shots.

+h-BN is used as a release agent in molten metal and glass applications.
+For example, ZYP Coatings developed and currently produces a line of paintable h-BN coatings that are used by manufacturers of molten aluminium, non-ferrous metal, and glass.
+Because h-BN is nonwetting and lubricious to these molten materials, the coated surface (i.e. mold or crucible) does not stick to the material.

+Exfoliated h-BN shows the ability to improved mechanical and thermal properties of polypropylene.
+One process used Resonant Acoustic Mixing to coat polypropylene with the h-BN.
+Then the h-BN was exfoliated by running the material through a high-pressure homogenizer, effectively creating nanosheets.
+This melt process also caused the h-BN to have a more uniform distribution through the polypropylene.
+Improvements were especially noted in oxidative thermal stability, enhanced oxidative induction time and reduct carbonyl index values.